 Getting Started

-We teach everyone aged 4+ and no previous experience required.
+We teach children aged 4+ and adults.

 Every child who adheres to take lessons with Stage Talent will be assessed on seven major aspects of their musical abilities.